TheTrustedComputer/Four-The-Win/README.md

 ## Background
 The original Connect Four game was independently solved in 1988 by James Allen then Victor Allis.
 The player who starts is guaranteed to win in less than twenty-one moves.
 The winning strategy is adequately documented and can help improve any player's skill in the game.

 Hasbro introduced four new variants to Connect Four in 2009: PopOut, Pop 10, Power Up, and Five-in-a-Row.
 Jukka Pekkala solved PopOut in 2014 with comprehensive computer analysis in his master's thesis.
 He states PopOut offers a significant advantage to the first player allowing it to win sooner.
-The remaining three remains unsolved, but I did solved Five-in-a-Row to a draw by modifying John Tromp's Fhourstones program.
+The remaining three remains unsolved, but I did solved Five-in-a-Row to a draw by modifying John Tromp's Fhourstones program: https://github.com/qu1j0t3/fhourstones

 My program confirmed his analysis, and with perfect play, under the PopOut rules, the first player will win in at most eleven moves.
 Most code is original, but the algorithms used are not since they are profoundly relevant for a game solver.
 The only unoriginal code deals with 128-bit integers for boards too large to fit in 64 bits, which are taken from this repository: https://github.com/calccrypto/uint128_t